steffendx/GoNorth/README.md

 ![Dialog planning](https://github.com/steffendx/GoNorth/blob/master/TeaserImages/ScriptExporting.png?raw=true)

 The scripts can be adjusted using a template system with different placeholders for values, learned skills, inventory and dialogs.
+To enable a very flexible template system GoNorth uses [Scriban](https://github.com/lunet-io/scriban) to export the different objects.
 For better localization support strings can be exported as language keys and localizable language files can be exported.
 More details can be found [in the wiki](https://github.com/steffendx/GoNorth/wiki/Export).